SouthGreenPlatform/trainings/_pages/linux/metabarcoding_practices.md

 <a name="exercises"></a>
 #### 3.10 Some exercises

-1. How many OTUs belong to Archaea (in two commands using `%>%`)
+1. How many OTUs belong to Archaea (in two commands using `%>%`) ?

 2. Plot OTU richness (and only richness = 'Observed' in phyloseq) of Alphaproteobacteria among samples

 3. Explore  beta diversity of Alphaproteobacteria using "morisita" distance without data transformation and without considering endosphere samples (subset_samples).
 Are sample from Bulk_Soil and  Rhizosphere different in terms of beta-diversity (use  %in% c("Soil", "Prank") in order to subset from several categories

 4. Plot proportion Chloroplasts

-5. Plot proportion of OTU belonging to Mitochondria and facet the plot according to Site (i.e., env_material) some surprises ?
+5. Plot proportion of OTU belonging to Mitochondria and facet the plot according to Site (i.e., env_material).

+Some surprises ?

-6. a Plot beta-diversity of Mitochondria and Chloroplasts OTU using Bray-Curtis distance on untransformed table 6 b. what is the percentage of Mitochondria and Chloroplasts OTU 6 c. plot a basic barplot of it
+6a.
+Plot beta-diversity of Mitochondria and Chloroplasts OTU using Bray-Curtis distance on untransformed table 6b. what is the percentage of Mitochondria and Chloroplasts OTU 6c. plot a basic barplot of it

 7. Do the filterd-out OTU display alpha / beta diversity patterns?